wwarriner/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 ![!Containers test gitlab registry.](./images/containers_test_gitlab_registry.png)

- In your GitLab's page container registry, copy the pull command from the `test` container registry, and use it to pull the docker container to your system.
+ In your Code.rc container registry, copy the pull command from the `test` container registry, and use it to pull the docker container to your system.
 You can see the image is reflected in the image list.

 ```bash
 sudo docker pull code.rc.uab.edu:4567/rc-data-science/build-and-push-container/alpinegitlab:test